kelechi508/Data-analytics-portfolio/README.md

 ---
 ---

+---

 ## ⭐ Featured Project: Sales Performance Dashboard

+### 📌 Problem
+Businesses often struggle to track sales performance and identify trends quickly from raw data.

-### Overview
+### 📊 Approach
+- Cleaned and structured the dataset in Excel
+- Analyzed sales trends and key performance metrics
-Built an interactive Excel dashboard to analyze sales performance and track key business metrics.
+- Built an interactive dashboard for easy visualization

-### Key Features
+### 📈 Key Insights
+- Identified top-performing periods and sales patterns
-- Interactive dashboard with charts and visuals
+- Highlighted areas with lower performance
-- Clear presentation of sales trends and performance
-- Easy-to-understand layout for decision-making
+- Made it easier to track KPIs at a glance

-### Tools Used
+### 🛠 Tools Used
 - Microsoft Excel

-### Outcome
+### ✅ Outcome
+- Created a clear and interactive dashboard
 - Improved visibility into sales performance
-- Enabled better understanding of trends and key metrics
+- Enabled better decision-making

+### 📸 Dashboard Preview

 ![Sales Dashboard](Personal-Projects/Sales-Dashboard/sales-dashboard.png)

 ## 📁 Personal Projects